ServiceNowDevProgram/code-snippets/Specialized Areas/Regular Expressions/IP Address Validation/README.md

+This snippet extracts IPv4 and IPv6 addresses from free text.
+For single-value validation, see `validateIPInput.js` and `Validate IPv6 Address/script.js`.

-The regex in `getIP4OrIPV6address.js` validates both IPv4 and IPv6 addresses in input text.
+The regex in `getIP4OrIPV6address.js` finds both IPv4 and IPv6 addresses within arbitrary text content.

 IPv6 coverage includes:
 - Full addresses like `2001:0db8:85a3:0000:0000:8a2e:0370:7334`